gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/enable.md

     definition.
 Please see [this section](#auto-create-configuration) for
     instructions on configuring auto create.

-*   **GitSwarm is configured for Helix mirroring, but you lack permissions to enable it for this project.**
+*   **GitSwarm is configured for Helix Mirroring, but you lack permissions to enable it for this project.**

     Enabling mirroring on an existing GitSwarm project requires permissions